This document contains the set of exploratory questions to help identify post-traumatic stress disorder.

 How would you describe the impact of feeling irritable or “on-edge” on your day-to-day functioning, possibly to the point of being very jumpy or very easily startled?

-Paranoia is the nonsensical and persistent feeling that people are “out to get you” or that you are the target of deliberate intrusive attention by others, even thought there is little or no evidence to support such suspicions.
+Paranoia is the difficult-to-prove but persistent feeling that people are “out to get you” or that you are the target of deliberate intrusive attention by others, even thought there may be little or no evidence to support such suspicions.
 Mild paranoid thoughts are common but more persistent or extreme paranoia can be interfere with daily functioning and social relationships.

 Examples of paranoid thoughts and beliefs includeExamples of paranoid behaviours includeHow would you describe the impact on your day-to-day functioning of unshakeable thoughts or beliefs that people are deliberately trying to sabotage you or that you are the subject of intrusive attention?

-Emotional dysregulation describes an inability to control the intensity of stress reactions.
-Moods can spike very quickly for even the simplest of remarks or disagreements, smallest of mistakes, or lightest of touches, and often without a clear or justifiable reason, to emotions such as irritability, anger, sadness, or anxiety and it can be difficult returning to a calm emotional state after the initial upset.
+Emotional dysregulation describes difficulty managing and controlling strong feelings and emotional responses to everyday changes and events, including even the simplest of remarks or disagreements, smallest of mistakes, or lightest of touches, and often without a clear or justifiable reason.
+It can cause intense, prolonged, or disproportionate reactions such as excessive irritability, anger, sadness, or anxiety and be difficult for the person to return to a calm emotional state after the initial upset.

-Examples and consequences can includeUninterrupted dysregulated emotions can become increasingly crippling and potentially lead to behaviours that could be interpreted as habitually harmful, self-harmful, or reckless and self-destructive.
+Internalised emotional dysregulation can manifest as behaviours such as rumination, social withdrawal, self-criticism, anxiety, or depression, where the distress is directed inward and may not be seem outwardly obvious and symptoms can includeExternalised emotional dysregulation is much more visible and behaviours can includeUninterrupted dysregulated emotions can become increasingly crippling and potentially lead to behaviours that could be interpreted as habitually harmful, self-harmful, or reckless and self-destructive.

 “The self” refers to an individual's concept of identity.
 It develops over time and is shaped by personal experiences, social interactions, and internal thought processes.